bestia-dev-archived/mem1/README.md

 Everything is changing fast.
 This situation is on 2019-04-06.
+Luciano Bestia
 # mem1
 Learning to use Rust Wasm/Webassembly with Dodrio Virtual Dom on a simple memory game for kids.
 The images are funny cartoon characters from the alphabet.